 Current methods for NGS library preparation generally consist of a distinct DNA fragmentation step, followed by a fragment ‘cleanup’ step.
 Following the reaction cleanup, it is necessary to choose library fragment size and separate free adaptors from the desired product.
 Size selection, which is dependent on your instrument’s requirements and your application, has traditionally been performed using gel extraction protocols.
 However, there are now gel-free methods available to simplify this process.
 Learn how the Sage Science SageELF Whole Sample Fractionator can automate DNA fragment size selection for NGS library construction in this poster.

 Most imaging systems have not been designed to detect single fluorescent events, so the adapter-ligation reaction is typically amplified to produce the final product ready for cluster formation and sequencing.
 The two most common methods for amplification are emulsion PCR (emPCR) and solid-phase amplification.

 Because NGS platforms employ different methods, many of the commercially available NGS kits are designed for a specific platform or application.
-There are a large number of standard library preparation kits that offer protocols for sequencing whole genomes, mRNA, targeted regions such as whole exomes, custom-selected regions, protein-binding regions, and more.
+A large number of standard library preparation kits offer protocols for sequencing whole genomes, mRNA, targeted regions such as whole exomes, custom-selected regions, protein-binding regions, and more.
 Some protocols are designed to require low sample input for library generation, and can be used for single cell analysis.
 This poster demonstrates the use of the SMARTer Ultra Low Input RNA Kit from Takara Clontech for the production of accurate, full-length, unbiased cDNA.
 Agilent Technologies has a range of kits for library preparation, including the new SureSelect Focused Exome, which enables analysis of only the disease-associated targets.